-Meet with a Theatre or Film Advisor!
+Meet with a Film & Performing Arts Advisor!

 The Department of Theatre and Film wants you to make the most of your time here, whether you plan to Major or Minor in one of our programs, or you just want to be involved in the department.
 Please look over the information below and make an appointment today!